rogerdao/lettuce-wrapped-subtitle-generator/README.md

 # Media Subtitle Prototype - Thanksgiving project

 Prototype utility for downloading online videos, extracting MP3 audio, and generating SRT subtitles using OpenAI Whisper.

 The project is a learning prototype; hardening (e.g., retries, resumable downloads) is out of scope.

+Runs using CUDA by default.
+Uses audio to generate subtitles.

+Supports transcription and generation of subtitles for both English and non-English videos.
+Supports downloaded videos, and URL of videos.

 ## Requirements